 Five Daughters Bakery

 Five Daughters Bakery is a well known doughnut shop with a few locations around Nashville and they actually have vegan doughnuts!
 It can be hit or miss if you get there later in the day, but every day they should have vegan options.
-I’m easily pleased and loved the simple flavors that I was able to try.
-Brett, my husband, who also tried their non-vegan flavors didn’t think the vegan doughnuts were as good as the 100 layer non-vegan doughnuts and I get that.
-However, if you’re looking for some sweet, doughy deliciousness, definitely go to Five Daughters Bakery!
-It’s obviously a great place to visit for sweet treats if you’re traveling with a group that isn’t fully vegan, because there are options for everyone!
+I'm easily pleased and loved the simple flavors that I was able to try.
+Brett, my husband, who also tried their non-vegan flavors didn't think the vegan doughnuts were as good as the 100 layer non-vegan doughnuts and I get that.
+However, if you're looking for some sweet, doughy deliciousness, definitely go to Five Daughters Bakery!
+It's obviously a great place to visit for sweet treats if you're traveling with a group that wants both regular and vegan options!

 The Frothy Monkey

-Hopdoddy is a burger chain that is slowly spreading to different cities around America, but they have a location in Nashville.
-I’m including this restaurant because, in addition to a few salads, they offer the fully vegan, impossible burger that surprisingly mimics real meat and is delicious.
+Hopdoddy is a burger chain that is slowly spreading to different cities around America and they have a location in Nashville!
+I'm including this restaurant because, in addition to a few salads, they offer the fully vegan, impossible burger that surprisingly mimics real meat and is delicious.
 Their fries are also amazing and they sell different kinds of fun drinks, including my favorite: kombucha!
-It’s another great location that works for a mix of vegans and non-vegans!
+It's another great location that has great regular and vegan options!